 Photo Courtesy: University of Arizona Athletics

-Pac-12 baseball is back in action.
+Pac-12 baseball has entered the final month of the regular season.
 Here on Sports360AZ.com, Pac-12 at the Plate is the place to keep up with how ASU and Arizona baseball are stacking up in the conference.
-This week No. 9 Arizona is at No. 1 Oregon State for a top 10 matchup and ASU is in Los Angeles to take on USC.
-Here’s what you need to know about last weekend’s opening conference series and what to watch for this weekend:
+This week No. 19 Arizona hosts Washington and ASU hosts No. 14 Stanford.
+Here’s what you need to know about last weekend’s conference series and what to watch for this weekend:

 Around the Pac